akashbhalotia/WealthManagement/README.md

 # WealthManagement

-A Django application that allows
+A Django application that extracts financial data from a transcript file (.txt) uploaded by the user.

 ## TODO